ossf/package-manager-best-practices/review/npm.md

 In the rest of this document, we will refer to three types of projects:

-- **Libraries**: These are projects published on the Npm registry and consumed by other projects in the form of API calls.
+- **Libraries**: These are projects published on the npm registry and consumed by other projects in the form of API calls.
 (Their manifest file contains a `lib` entry).